RubenVerster/zepz-tha/README.md

 ## Installation

-No necessary apps require, just `npm i` to install all dependencies.
+No extra setup require, just `npm i` to install all dependencies.

-Using node `v16.14.2` is recommended.
+Using node `v16.14.2` is recommended, or is it forced...?

 ## Usage